-While architects are normally busy trying to solve the world’s global housing challenges, this Taiwanese couple used their skills to helping cats live a happy and healthy live indoors.
+This Taiwanese architect couple used their professional skills and designed a modular cardboard cat furniture set helping cats live a happy and healthy live indoors.
 And we couldn’t be more excited to tell you about it, it’s A Cat Thing after all.

-The story isn’t unusual.
-The idea for A Cat Thing was born when a couple of professional architects introduced two shy rescue kittens to their home in Taipei, Taiwan.
-To overcome their cats’ fear of the new surroundings, they build safe spaces using discarded cardboard boxes which soon turned Lily and her brother Chacha into confident little house tigers.
+Their idea for A Cat Thing was born quickly after introducing two shy rescue kittens to their home in Taipei, Taiwan.
+Lacking any cat furniture they struggled making them feel safe.
+And to overcome their cats’ fear of their new surroundings, they started to build safe spaces using discarded cardboard boxes.

-Each module will individually serve as a hiding, sleeping or play area and the combination of only a few modules can create unlimited structures that can be changed around freely.
+Each module can individually serve as a hiding, sleeping or a play area and the combination of only a few modules can create unlimited structures that can be changed around freely.
+They can even be stacked high to allow for elevated games.

-Principles of origami were used to design the paper connections that hold the different boxes together, so they can be assembled without the need for any tools.
+The architects used principles of Japanese origami to design the paper connections that hold the different boxes together.
+These techniques help to assemble the modules without the need for any tools.

 We’re hoping that this is only the first (great) idea of many to come.